We: Semantics

 Wes referents generally must include the speaker, along with other persons, with a few exceptional cases.
 We is always definite and specific.

 Royal we

 The royal we, or majestic plural (pluralis majestatis), is sometimes used by a person of high office, such as a monarch, earl, or pope.
 It has singular semantics.

 Editorial we

 The editorial we is a similar phenomenon, in which an editorial columnist in a newspaper or a similar commentator in another medium refers to themselves as we when giving their opinion.
 Here, the writer casts themselves as spokesperson: either for the media institution who employs them or on behalf of the party or body of citizens who agree with the commentary.
 The reference is not explicit but is generally consistent with a first-person plural.

 Author's we

-The author's we, or pluralism modesties, is a practice referring to a generic third person as we (instead of one or the informal you):
+The author's we, pluralis auctoris or pluralis modestiae, is a practice referring to a generic third person as we (instead of one or the informal you):